karthi190/DistributedCache/README.md

 # Distributed Cache
 Simple Distributed Key Value Cache in pure Java 8

 This is a simple pure Java implementation of a distributed cache.
-Essentials like HTTP Server, Http Request handler, and in-mem cache, JSON generation are implemented using JDK 8 classes only.
+Essentials like HTTP Server, Http Request handler, and in-mem cache, JSON generation are implemented using Oracle JDK 8 classes only.
 For replication, HTTP is used over old school RMI/JGroups based replication.

 **Installation:**